 In order to set up a proxy for the SSL traffic go to Edit Configuration > SSL Termination (Pound).
-It is common for SSL traffic to be terminated and then re-directed to port 80 of the same VIP for HAProxy to pick it up, insert cookies and load balance.
+SSL traffic can be terminated and then re-directed to port 80 of the same VIP for HAProxy to pick it up, insert cookies and load balance.

-• Add a new Virtual Server
+• Add a new Pound Virtual Server

-Virtual Server (ipaddress:port) 192.168.1.31:443
+Virtual Server (ipaddress:port) 192.168.1.31:443 0

-Backend 192.168.1.31:80
+Backend Cluster 192.168.1.31:80 0

-Add a new V /irtual Server
+Ciphers to use 0

-- Configure the Virtual Server as 192.168.1.31:443 - Configure the Back-end as 192.168.1.31:80 - Click the button to add the new Virtual Server to the Pound configuration file.
+- Configure the Virtual Server as 192.168.1.31:443 - Configure the Back-end as 192.168.1.31:80 - Click the Update button to add the new Virtual Server to the Pound configuration file.

-IMPORTANT: You must restart Pound in order to activate the changes i.e. Maintenance > Services > Restart Pound
+IMPORTANT: You must now restart Pound in order to activate the changes i.e. Maintenance > Services > Restart Pound

 By default a self generated SSL certificate is associated with the new Virtual Server.
-You can upload your valid certificate by selecting modify for the Virtual Server.
-Just browse your local machine for the cert.pem file and click the upload button.
+You can also upload your own certificate by selecting [Modify] for the Virtual Server, clicking Browse and navigating on your local machine to the cert.pem file (see the 'Create and Upload a PEM file' section in the following few pages) and click the upload button.